 At the same time, combinations of black, white, and wood are trending strongly.
 Black and white creates a modern look, especially when paired with wood-grain cabinetry rather than painted cabinets.

 Appliances today are being installed to be flush into a built-in space, which creates a very

 clean look.
 Paneling that “hides” appliances—such as on the handleless refrigerator on the right—can be matched to the cabinetry to create one cohesive style throughout the kitchen.

 Clever storage solution designs will continue to be popular and useful, particularly when it comes to maximizing vertical space.
 For example, a vertical shelving unit that pulls out from underneath the sink saves horizontal space while providing more efficient access to cleaning products.
 Tiered rollout shelves in cabinets can be used to better organize spices and other dry goods.

-Internal cabinet or drawer charging stations for our smart devices are staples for any new kitchen design.
-The growing useof the newer storage solutions compliments the trend of decluttering—by making better use of small spaces the amount of appliances or accessories on our countertops can be minimized.
+Internal cacabinet or drawer charging stations for our smart devices are staples for any new kitchen design.
+The growing use ofof the newer storage solutions compliments the trend of decluttering—by making better use of small spaces the amount of appliances or accessories on our countertops can be minimized.

 Likewise, workstations improve the usability of the kitchen sink area.
 Sliding or removable kitchen sink accessories continue to evolve, allowing for more customized ways to wash, prep, and serve food.
 Some workstations even include a sink cover to create additional counter space when necessary.